briansmith337/zulip/templates/zerver/help/allow-anyone-to-join-without-an-invitation.md

 {!admin-only.md!}

 By default, users need an invitation to join.
-You can open your Zulip up so that anyone can join without an invitation.
+You can open your Axxess up so that anyone can join without an invitation.

 {start_tabs}